 These poorly positioned impacted teeth can cause many problems.
-When they are partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
-The result: swelling, pain, illness and possible damage to the second molar.
+When they partially erupt, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
+The result: swelling, pain, illness, and possible damage to the second molar.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease any risk involved with the procedure.

 I explain to my patients that wisdom teeth removal is best accomplished at a young age, with or without symptoms.
-The reason is ones age.
-The younger a patient at time of surgery the better they respond to the surgery or in other words the shorter the recovery time.
+The reason is the age of the ones.
+The younger a patient at the time of surgery the better they respond to the surgery or in other words the shorter the recovery time.
 This is assuming that the patient is emotionally mature enough to understand and participate in the surgery.
 An unwilling participant will make the surgery and recovery period longer.
 The bone structure or density is less in a younger patient.
 The outer covering of bone, the cortical bone, is thinner and less “calcified” in teenagers.
 The bone gives way when removing an impacted third molar or wisdom tooth.
-This means that the wisdom teeth are easier to be removed and less bone manipulation and a smaller flap is required.
-A younger patient heals faster and has less complications associated with any surgery.
+This means that the wisdom teeth are easier to be removed and less bone manipulation and a smaller flap are required.
+A younger patient heals faster and has fewer complications associated with any surgery.
 The complications associated with wisdom teeth removal will be discussed later.